 Our Program constantly strives for sustainability and scalability in all we do.
 We are committed to sharing and training others in our program models, technical knowledge and project tools to allow as many people and organizations to engage and sustain this work.

 The New Roots Community Farm provides growing spaces for 85 families in the heart of the City Heights neighborhood.
 Many of the participants were farmers in the home country and this is their first opportunity to reconnect with the land in the United States, as well as double their family’s food security and nutrition access.
 The farm is open to the public.

-The Refugee Entrepreneurial Agriculture Program (REAP) is a hands-on beginning farmer training program to assist refugees in farming as a business.
-REAP participants receive classroom, field-based training and 1-on-1 technical assistance in farm business planning, marketing, production and land acquisition.
+The IRC Agripreneur Training Program (ATP) is a hands-on beginning farmer training program to assist refugees in farming as a business.
+ATP participants receive classroom, field-based training and 1-on-1 technical assistance in farm business planning, marketing, production and land acquisition.
 Our farm training site is located on an 80-acre farm in the beautiful Pauma Valley.
 Currently, IRC is leasing 20-acres and training about 20 refugee farmers in commercial farming business operations.
-Additionally, the farm will grow into a farm incubator as IRC subleases land to graduating REAP participants.
+Additionally, the farm will grow into a farm incubator as IRC subleases land to graduating ATP participants.

 The IRC in San Diego operates the Downtown El Cajon Farmers' Market and assists in the management of the City Heights Farmers' Market.

 Downtown El Cajon Famers' Market: Thursdays, 3 to 7pm